 Here’s a breakdown of the sharing permissions people can have on the source and destination sheets when working with formulas across multiple sheets.
 For more information on sheet sharing permissions, see Sharing Permission Levels.

-Here are some limitations to keep in mind as you work with cross-sheet formulas:
+Here are some things to keep in mind as you work with cross-sheet formulas:

 - All the data in the range being referenced is available and potentially visible in the destination sheet, meaning you shouldn’t include any data in the reference that you don’t want available in the destination sheet.